Who Can Apply for a Bingo Permit

 - current copy of the parent organization’s IRS group exemption letter dated within the past 12 months

 - If a Member(s)-In-Charge has changed since your last bingo application, enclose a letter on your organization’s letterhead designating the new Member(s)-In-Charge.
 The letter must grant the Member(s)-In-Charge authority to submit bingo applications on behalf of the organization and to be responsible for all permitted bingo events.
-The letter must be signed by an officer of the organization and dated.
+An officer of the organization must sign and date the letter.

 - Complete and submit Addendum A with your application.

 - If you are applying for more than one bingo event, and the winning card arrangements and/or prizes will vary on different event dates, you must complete and submit an Addendum A for each proposed event date.